-To narrow a search to show just ebooks in WSU WorldCat, once you have searched your topic (i.e. atlantic salmon) look under the Format filter in the left-hand menu bar, and then select the "ebook" option.
-Some ebooks are HTML books or freely downloadable online books from government agencies or other sources; others (especially those from vendors such as EBL, eBrary or EBSCO Ebook Collection) require the use of Adobe Digital Editions (ADE) software to download and read an ebook offline becasue the books are wrapped in digital rights management coding to regulate loan periods and prevent piracy.
+Some ebooks may be PDF, EPUB, or HTML books that are freely downloadable online books from government agencies or other sources; others (especially those from vendors such as EBL, eBrary or EBSCO Ebook Collection) are proprietary and require the use of Adobe Digital Editions (ADE) or Bluefire software to download and read the ebook offline because the books are wrapped in digital rights management coding to regulate loan periods and prevent piracy.
 Not all WSU ebooks can be downloaded; it depends on the platform and on individual publisher permisisons.
 You will generally be able to print or save-as-PDF individual chapters or page sequences, however.

-Note: In many cases, you will have more functionality reading your book on-screen than you will if you download it and read it offline on your desktop/laptop or (if it's even an available option) on a digital device such as an ereader, smartphone, or tablet.
+Note: In many cases, you will have more functionality reading your book on-screen than you will if you download it and read it offline on your desktop/laptop or (if it's even an available option) on a digital device such as an ereader, smartphone, or even a tablet.
 That is especially true for ebooks that are in the PDF format instead of EPUB format.

 - You can search the Ebrary ebook collection database directly here.

 - You can search the Ebrary subscription ebook database directly here.